 Average Weather in Kotzebue Alaska, United States

-In Kotzebue, the temperature typically varies from -8°F to 60°F over the course of the year, and is rarely below -32°F or above 70°F.
+In Kotzebue, the summers are cool and mostly cloudy and the winters are long, frigid, snowy, windy, and partly cloudy.
+Over the course of the year, the temperature typically varies from -8°F to 60°F and is rarely below -32°F or above 70°F.

 The warm season lasts for 3.1 months, from June 9 to September 13, with an average daily high temperature above 49°F. The hottest day of the year is July 15, with an average high of 60°F and low of 51°F.

 The cold season lasts for 4.6 months, from November 14 to April 2, with an average daily high temperature below 15°F. The coldest day of the year is January 20, with an average low of -8°F and high of 4°F.

 Average High and Low Temperature